-All Edmonds CC students planning on transferring to a four-year institution as a science major should receive advice on their academic plan from a faculty adviser.
+All Edmonds CC students planning on transferring to a four-year institution as a science major should receive advice on their academic plan from a faculty advisor.
 The information provided here is not a substitute for working with a member of the science faculty.

 The science departments at Edmonds CC offer several different classes for students who plan to transfer to a four-year institution to pursue a science major.
 The Biology department provides a student-friendly learning environment with accessible faculty and staff, modern laboratories (including work stations for differently-abled students) and equipment, study areas, and computer labs adjacent to the science laboratories.
 Edmonds CC features small class sizes, a comparatively low tuition cost, individual attention, and myriad campus-wide services to serve and support learning which makes it an ideal place to study biology in preparation for transfer to a four-year institution.

 Students who plan to major in a biological science (biology, genetics, microbiology zoology, etc.), environmental science, or plan to attend dental school, medical school, or veterinary school, will usually need to take at one year of calculus (or a combination of calculus and statistics), one year of general chemistry (CHEM 131, 132, 133) and one year of college biology (BIOL 201, 202, 203).
 Most biology majors will also have to take Organic Chemistry (CHEM 231, 232 and often 233) and Physics (PHYS 101, 102 or 201, 202 and sometimes a third quarter as well).